Countless women shared instances of strangers pretending to know them just to scare away stalkers, in vulnerable situations.

 I started going to concerts by myself when I was 12/13 and the amount of times I had a random woman in her 20’s walk up and act like we’re best friends only to have her say 5 min later “I watched this older guy follow you around the venue and wanted to make sure you were safe”— roxy (@loud_witch) August 3, 2020

 Ultimately, it's men's behavior that has to change for women to feel space in public spaces.
 One of the major talking points in the wake of Everard's death was to hold men accountable for their actions.
-In a society that's quick to shift blame onto women for every instance of assault, women are raising their voices to remind everyone that there are never any expectations on men to not rape, assault, or murder women.
+In a society that's quick to shift blame onto women for every instance of assault, women are raising their voices to remind everyone that there are never any expectations for men to not rape, assault, or murder women.
 While women are constantly told to take precautions and listed the many ways in which they can avoid death and rape, men are never instructed on how to just be basic human beings.
 Police faced a severe backlash after telling women in Clapham to not go out alone in the wake of Everard's death.
 They were accused of once again shifting the responsibility of attacks on women away from men.

 For all those saying "Women shouldn't walk alone" Women should have the freedom to walk wherever we want whenever we want Sadly we know this isn't possible #SarahEverard #TooManyWomen pic.twitter.com/ZFx8q2jwVJ— @Aoifs123 (@Aoifs123) March 11, 2021